rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 3. Experimenting with new AI tools and agents when they emerge rather than waiting until adoption becomes universal.

-4. Thinking about AI in partnership terms—what it brings, what you bring, how the combination creates value—rather than as a tool to be used.
+4. Thinking about AI in partnership terms-what it brings, what you bring, how the combination creates value-rather than as a tool to be used.

 5. Starting with the outcome you want and working backward to what the AI might contribute, rather than starting with AI capabilities and looking for uses.